Jasonzhou97/tp/docs/DeveloperGuide.md

 * **Invalid Command**: A command that is unrecognized or improperly formatted by the system.
 * **Valid ID**: The id for which edit, mark, unmark, delete, remark take as parameter which has a form of "[dateOfTodayOrTomorrow(ddMMyyyy)] + [UNIQUE last4DigitsOfPhoneNumber(xxxx)] + [time(HHMM)]".
 * **Valid Phone Number**: A phone number that has at least 4 digits.
+* **Valid Table NUmber**: A table number that starts with a capital letter, followed by 1-3 numbers.

 --------------------------------------------------------------------------------------------------------------------